 #2.
 Analyze the SERP

-You should also consider whether this particular piece of content stands a chance to appear in the Answer Box.
-The first step to determine this is to evaluate whether Google actually displays a Featured Snippet for the keyword.
-You can also evaluate the search intent to gauge whether an Answer Box is likely.
-(Informational intent-based keywords are more likely to trigger the Answer Box.)
+You should also consider whether a particular piece of content stands a chance to appear in the Answer Box.
+To determine this, evaluate whether Google actually displays a Featured Snippet for the keyword.

 #3.
 Skyscrape